How many Amex cards can you have? (And other things to know when applying for Amex cards)

 Not all American Express cards earn Membership Rewards points.
 Some, like the Blue Cash Preferred® Card from American Express, earn cash back.
-And others, like the Gold Delta SkyMiles® Credit Card from American Express or Starwood Preferred Guest® Credit Card from American Express, earn airline miles or hotel points.
+And others, like the Delta SkyMiles® Gold American Express Card earn airline miles.

 Here’s a look at the transfer ratios and estimated transfer times for each of the airline partners:

 Note: The transfer ratios in the table are the standard ratios.
-But AMEX frequently offers limited-time bonuses when you transfer points to different airline partners.
+However, Amex frequently offers limited-time offers when you transfer points to different airline partners.

 Here’s a look at the transfer ratios and estimated transfer times for each of the hotel partners: